SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-bridge.md

 ```

 :::important
-This is the current solution and it needs to run service as root.
+This is the current solution and it needs to run service as `root`.
 :::